hhaji/Deep-Learning/Recitation-Assignments/README.md

 ## Assignment Set 11

-* Develop at least two recurrent models for (each of) two sequential datasets (up to your choice, but different than previous ones and at least one on natural language).
+* Develop at least two recurrent models for (each of) two sequential datasets (up to your choice, but different than previous ones and at least one on the natural language).
 * Write at least a paragraph regarding (the conclusion of, e.g., comparison of) your experiments.

 <-> Deadline: Thursday, Dey 4, 23:59 (Announced at Azar 20)